Key Takeaways

 How to fix it:

-This is where you want to begin focusing on acquiring buyer intent, otherwise known as commercial traffic from sources like:
+This is where you want to begin focusing on acquiring buyer intent, otherwise known as commercial traffic from sources like SEO, PPC, Influencer Marketing, and Email Marketing.

 2) People Are Viewing Blog Posts, But Not Products